TheGhostSpirit/c-lib/README.md

 ## Description

-This is a high-level C Library built for GNU/Linux systems and focusing to bring meaningful objects and utils for faster development.
+This is a high-level C Library built for GNU/Linux systems and focusing on bringing meaningful objects and utils for faster development.

 ## Installation

 - Install Docker.

-- Open a Prompt.

 - Navigate to project folder.